The Cost of SSL Certificates: What You Need to Know

 When selecting an SSL certificate, consider the following:

-- Number of Domains/Subdomains: If you manage multiple subdomains, a wildcard SSL certificate can save you money.
+- Number of Domains/Subdomains: If you manage multiple websites or subdomains, consider a wildcard or multi-domain SSL certificate.

 Final Thoughts: Is an SSL Certificate Worth the Cost?